NanoAdblocker/NanoCore2/notes/privacy_policy.md

 not apply to them.
 Furthermore, the Policy only applies to unmodified production builds of the Projects.

+By using one or both of the Projects, you consent to:
+- The most recent version of the Policy.

 ### Active Data Collection

 The Projects do not actively collect any data of any kind.